NishalyaPethiyagoda/simple_bank_transaction_record_sys/README.md

 - Deposit
 - Withdarw
 - Transfer Money
-- Cloase Account
+- Close Account

-  All the transactions done will be recorded on a text file
+All the transactions done will be recorded on a text file and the transaction type